Director: Frank Williams

 This play is centered on Ellida, married to Doctor Wangel, a physician in a small fjord town in northern Norway.
 He has two daughters (Bolette and Hilde) by his previous wife, now deceased.
 He and Ellida have a son who died as a baby.
 Ellida is restless and troubled by a former romantic attachment.
 Wangel, fearing for Ellida’s mental health, has invited up Arnholm, Bolette’s former tutor, and a former suitor to Ellida, hoping his wife can be helped.

-Performances took place in the Theatre at Empire Outlets on Staten Island, right next to the ferry terminal on the following dates:
+Performances will take place in the Theatre at Empire Outlets on Staten Island, right next to the ferry terminal on the following dates:

 - Friday, March 10 – 8:00pm

 - Saturday, March 11 – 8:00pm